cagov/odi-engineering/PROJECT_TEMPLATE.md

 * In channel intro of appropriate project Slack channel
 * In odi-engineering Airtable in a table called Projects

+---

-Project Name
+Project name
 : The most accurate name for a project you can come up with.

 Alternative project names
 : Projects in development are often referred to by multiple names.
 To help everyone connect the dots, please include alternative names.

-Github repo(s)
+Github repos
 : List of relevant github repos for this project

 Lead engineer
 : Name of technical lead of the project

-Back-up engineer
+Back-up engineers
 : Name of backup lead engineer

-Cross-training
+Cross-training engineers
 : Engineers that are cross-trained or onboarding to the project

 Team contacts